 Accommodations on the trail might and often do consist of a place on the floor of the checkpoint where you can roll out your sleeping bag.
 Food is shipped to the trail for the volunteers and you will be eating with them.
-We are simply not in a position to accommodate special diets or accommodations.
+We are not in a position to accommodate special diets.
 If you require a special diet, you will need to make arrangements to mail or ship what you need to the checkpoints at your own expense.
 The ITC will assist you with this wherever possible.

-Good luck and enjoy each step of this interview process and competition for Iditarod Teacher on the Trail!
+Good luck and enjoy each step of this interview process and competition for the Iditarod Teacher on the TrailTM!

-Participant's Release Form (MUST BE NOTARIZED)
+Participant's Release Form

+(MUST BE NOTARIZED)

-IN CONSIDERATION OF receiving permission from the Iditarod Trail Committee to participate in the activities surrounding the start of the Iditarod Trail Sled Dog Race, the receipt of such permission being hereby acknowledged, the undersigned, for him/herself, his/her marital community and estate, heirs, executors, administrators, successors, trustees and assigns, hereby waives, releases and holds harmless the ITC, its officers, directors, employees, agents, volunteers, contributors, sponsors, trustees, insurers, sureties, successors and assigns, as well as all race participants, their officers, directors, employees, agents, volunteers, sureties, successors and assigns, as well as all race participants, their officers, directors, employees, agents, volunteers, contributors, sponsors, trustees, insurers, sureties, successors and assigns, and each of them, of and from any and all liability, claims, demands, actions and causes of action whatsoever, of every kind and nature, whether arising out of contract, tort, statute or otherwise, in law or in equity, including all claims for negligence, recklessness and strict liability, compensatory, special, liquidated and punitive damages, penalties, costs, expenses and attorneys' fees arising out of or related in any manner whatsoever to any loss or injury, including death, that may be sustained by the undersigned, or any property of the undersigned, relating to his/her participation as a finalist for Iditarod Teacher on the Trail for the Iditarod Trail Sled Dog Race.
+IN CONSIDERATION OF receiving permission from the Iditarod Trail Committee to participate in the activities surrounding the start of the Iditarod Trail Sled Dog Race, the receipt of such permission being hereby acknowledged, the undersigned, for him/herself, his/her marital community and estate, heirs, executors, administrators, successors, trustees and assigns, hereby waives, releases and holds harmless the ITC, its officers, directors, employees, agents, volunteers, contributors, sponsors, trustees, insurers, sureties, successors and assigns, as well as all race participants, their officers, directors, employees, agents, volunteers, contributors, sponsors, trustees, insurers, sureties, successors and assigns, and each of them, of and from any and all liability, claims, demands, actions and causes of action whatsoever, of every kind and nature, whether arising out of contract, tort, statute or otherwise, in law or in equity, including all claims for negligence, recklessness and strict liability, compensatory, special, liquidated and punitive damages, penalties, costs, expenses and attorneys' fees arising out of or related in any manner whatsoever to any loss or injury, including death, that may be sustained by the undersigned, or any property of the undersigned, relating to his/her participation as a finalist for Iditarod Teacher on the Trail for the Iditarod Trail Sled Dog Race.